lagerqvr/temperature-analyzer/README.md

 # Temperature-analyzer
 Simple temperature analyzer that outputs out user given temperature inputs in different formats.
+Calculations are done in statistics.java and output to tempanalyzer.java.